-An employer is permitted by law to terminate an employee, as long as an advanced warning or payment, known as reasonable notice or severance is provided.
+An employer is permitted by law to terminate employees from their job as long as an advanced warning or payment, known as severance, is provided.

 An employee is wrongfully dismissed when an employer terminates the employee without notice of termination or a fair payment in lieu of notice.
 What is most often disputed in unfair dismissal cases is the amount of notice or pay in lieu of notice that an employee is entitled to because there are a wide range of factors that need to be considered.
 Factors include an employee’s salary, age, tenure as well as entitlement to all non-discretionary payments that he/she earned while employed.

 Whitten & Lublin Employment & Labour Lawyers have exceptional experience in wrongful dismissal matters

 There are hundreds of law firms in the Toronto area and across Canada that will say they can handle your dismissal case.
 There are only a handful that have the skill, experience and reputation to set them apart.
 Whitten & Lublin Employment & Labour Lawyers has successfully represented thousands of employees and employers in unfair dismissal claims and in 2018 we were named as one of Canada’s Top Employment & Labour Law Firms by Canadian Lawyer Magazine.